Canadian Pacific Selkirk: Preservation

 All but two Selkirk locomotives class were scrapped, and both surviving classes are from the T1c class.
 None of the earlier T1a class or T1b class locomotives was preserved.
-The 5935 is preserved in the Canadian Railway Museum, in Saint-Constant, Quebec.
-The 5931 (which was repainted and intentionally renumbered incorrectly as 5934 upon initial public display near downtown Calgary) is displayed at Heritage Park in Calgary, Alberta.
+5935 is preserved in the Canadian Railway Museum, in Saint-Constant, Quebec.
+5931 (which was repainted and intentionally renumbered incorrectly as 5934 upon initial public display near downtown Calgary) is displayed at Heritage Park in Calgary, Alberta.